-Respect for self, each other and the communities and environment we live in Safe ensure everyone is kept safe inside, outside, online and when out in the community Fun enable all to have fun when playing, learning and working Learn provide deep and meaningful learning experiences that encourage challenge and achievement Care understand the need to care for ourselves and others and to show co- operation to others
+Respect for self, each other and the communities and environment we live in community.

+Safe ensure everyone is kept safe inside, outside, online and when out in the and achievement.

+Fun enable all to have fun when playing, learning and working operation to others.

+Learn provide deep and meaningful learning experiences that encourage challenge

+Care understands the need to care for ourselves and others and to show co-